bigscience-workshop/bigscience/train/tr11-176B-ml/chronicles.md

 ## main

+### 2022-03-11

+Launch

 The training launched on March 11, 2022 11:42am PST

+### 2022-03-18

-8 days later the training finished the batch size ramp up stage and we are now at full throttle of GBS=2048 and at 149-150 TFLOPs.
-It took us 8 days to get here.
+7 days after the launch the training finished the batch size ramp up stage and we are now at full throttle of GBS=2048 and at 149-150 TFLOPs.

+A single train iteration is about 105 secs.

+A single eval iteration is about 12 min (1 iteration eval on each of 29 datasets) - we perform it once every 1k iteration.

-We consumed 20B/400B tokens
+We consumed 20B/450B tokens.

-At the current speed we need 125 days more `(115311-12695)*105/(3600*24)=124.7` to finish the plan.
+At the current speed and no downtime we need 125 days more `(115311-12695)*105/(3600*24)=124.7` to finish the plan.

 the math is based on the recent log: